 A clinical trial was conducted by the Certified Diabetes Educators of Diabetes

 The HbA1c (the way we measure glucose control in a diabetic over time) was reduced by 15%, and the average fasting blood sugar was reduced by 17%!
 How does it work?
-Well, Bios Life is a premium formulation of both soluble and insoluble fibers and other ingredients of natural compounds that slow down the absorption rate of food, helping blood sugar levels to remain more stable throughout the day.
+Well, Unicity Balance Glucose is a premium formulation of both soluble and insoluble fibers and other ingredients of natural compounds that slow down the absorption rate of food, helping blood sugar levels to remain more stable throughout the day.
 It helps avoid the after-meal sugar spikes and also makes your body more sensitive to insulin.

 For those diabetics having a problem controlling their blood sugar levels on diet and medications this is good news.
 First, its another way to further control the blood sugar levels, and for those mild diabetics it may mean either avoidance or delay in adding medications for sugar control.